shishirgoenka/snaps-boot/doc/source/install/install.md

 This will also set the static ip for the target hosts.

 >:warning: This step will reboot each target server when it is done.
-Wait a few minutes then ping and/or ssh each management server to verify
+Wait a few minutes then ping and/or ssh each target server to verify
 it is back up.

 #### Step 7 (optional)